crablab/dissertation/reports/outline_report/report.md

 # Acknowledgements

 Thanks to @tom_pollard_template_2016 for the front cover template which I have adapted, @marco_torchiano_how_2015 for the Pandoc table preamble and @cohen_third_2013 for the Final Year Project guide and suggested layouts.
-The Data-Flow Diagram was based on a StackOverflow example: @noauthor_tikz_nodate.

 \pagebreak
 \onecolumn